andrmayo/pymarc/README.md

 ANSI Common Lisp /
 ```

-A `pymarc.Record` object has a few handy methods like `title` for getting at
+A `pymarc.Record` object has a few handy properties like `title` for getting at
 bits of a bibliographic record, others include: `author`, `isbn`, `subjects`,
 `location`, `notes`, `physicaldescription`, `publisher`, `pubyear`, `issn`,
 `issn_title`.
 But really, to work with MARC data you need to understand the
 numeric field tags and subfield codes that are used to designate various bits
 of information.
 There is a lot more hiding in a MARC record than these methods
 provide access to.
-For example the `title` method extracts the information from
+For example the `title` property extracts the information from
  the `245` field, subfields `a` and `b`.
 You can access `245a` like so:

 ```python